TheRedBrain/blocking-overhaul/README.md

 Overhauls blocking attacks by adding a parry mechanic and changing several mechanics to be entity attribute - driven.

 When blocking is started just before a hit, the attack is parried.
-The length (in ticks) of that time window is determined by the "blockingoverhaul:parry_window" entity attribute.
+The length (in ticks) of that time window is determined by the **_blockingoverhaul:parry_window_** entity attribute.

 ## Changes to knockback on blocking/parrying